tomekbuszewski/Videoplayer/README.md

 ---

 About the code itself, I used Flow when applicable.
-Nowadays I am using TypeScript, but since I don't really know whether you guys like it or not, I've chosen the safe path here.
+Nowadays I am using TypeScript, but since I want to stay up-to-day with JS as well, I've used this.

 Code is commented when applicable as well.
 I didn't write any description for visual components, because writing